derektypist/project-euler-033/README.md

 # Project Euler 033 - Digit Cancelling Fractions

-The fraction 49/98 is a curious fraction as an inexperienced mathematician in attempting to simplify it may incorrectly believe that 49/98 = 4/8, which is correct, is obtained by cancelling the 9s.
+The fraction 49/98 is a curious fraction, as an inexperienced mathematician in attempting to simplify it may incorrectly believe that 49/98 = 4/8, which is correct, is obtained by cancelling the 9s.

 We shall consider fractions like, 30/50 = 3/5 to be trivial examples.